Autoenhance-ai/API-Code-Examples/Web SDK/fullstack-integration/README.md

 - `server.js` - Express.js server with routes and in-memory storage
 - `views/list.ejs` - Server-side rendered template for the property list
-- `public/create.html` - Client-side page with Web SDK integration
+- `views/create.ejs` - Server-side rendered template for the create view
 - `package.json` - Project dependencies and scripts

 ## How It Works